ActuallyAdequate/chimaera/core/rules/injury.md

 ### Dealing an Injury

+In order to Deal an Injury do the following
+1. Complete a Challenge (You will still Deal an Injury whether you pass or fail the Challenge)
-Body Parts will allow you to Deal an Injury, to do so you will select what Limb of the creature you want to Deal the Injury to.
-The creature taking the Injury will then choose what Body Parts in that Limb gets Injured.
+1. Select what Limb of the creature you want to Deal the Injury to.
+2. The creature taking the Injury will then choose what Body Parts in that Limb gets Injured.

-That selected Body Part will have its Disrepair Increased by the number of Injuries.
+3. That selected Body Part will have its Disrepair Increased by the number of Injuries.

+>[!INFO]
-If increasing the Disrepair would cause the Body Parts to become Broken, then all other Body Parts attached to it can not be Executed when the Limb is Activated.
+> If increasing the Disrepair would cause the Body Parts to become Broken, then all other Body Parts attached to it can not be Executed when the Limb is Activated.
+>

-Similarly if a Body Part is Severed or Obliterated all Body Parts attached to it are also Severed or Obliterated.
+>Similarly if a Body Part is Severed or Obliterated all Body Parts attached to it are also Severed or Obliterated.
+>

-> [INFO] When Mutating with Mutagenic Cells you can rearrange the order of the
+> When Mutating with Mutagenic Cells you can rearrange the order of the
 > Body Parts so that injured Body Parts don't disable an entire limb.

-> [INFO] Defeat
-> If more than half of a creatures Body Parts are Broken they become Defeated.
-This means they are unable to participate in the turn order until they are given a new Body Part and Activate their Mutagenic Cells.
->
-> A creature can use the Mutagenic Cells to detach Broken Body Parts, to delay defeat, however detached Broken Body Parts are Obliterated and this returned to the Body Part Deck

-### Dealing an Injury

-When dealing an injury select which Body Part you want to injure of the creature you are targeting.
+### Ignoring Injuries

-!INFO] Some Body Parts allows you to ignore 1 more injuries of a certain type either Physical or Internal.
+Some Body Parts allows you to ignore 1 more injuries of a certain type either Physical or Internal.
 This allows you to reduce the number of Injuries taken each time you are targeted by another's Action.
 For example if a Creature Activates two Body Parts, That are part of a limb, that both Deal 1 Physical